Skip to main content

 Test with Your Best Client First

-When refining a template, always test with a client who has comprehensive context - plenty of meetings, uploads, and notes.
+When refining a template, always test with a client who has comprehensive context - plenty of meetings, files, and notes.
 This gives Marloo the best raw material and makes it easier to evaluate the template's quality versus issues caused by missing context.

 One Template, Many Clients